Factbox - What is Russia's GRU military intelligence agency?

 - Britain said GRU was behind the BadRabbit attack of 2017, the hack of the Democratic National Committee in 2016, and attacks on the computer systems of both the Foreign Office and the Defence Science and Technology Laboratory in 2018.
 Russia said the accusations were fiction.

 - The Netherlands said it caught four GRU cyber spies trying to hack into the Organization for the Prohibition of Chemical Weapons.
-It said the same group, known as unit 26165, had targeted the investigation into the downing of Malaysia Airlines flight MH-17. [nL8N1WK2R0]
+It said the same group, known as unit 26165, had targeted the investigation into the downing of Malaysia Airlines flight MH-17.

 - The United States charged seven GRU officers with plots to hack the World Anti-Doping Agency which had exposed a Russian doping programme.